forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-troubleshoot.md

 ### Code Builder Environment Checklist

-1. Einstein for Developers extension is disabled in Code Builder by default.
-To enable the extension you must first set the Salesforce telemetry level to `true` for your VS Code workspace.
-Go to **Settings** and search for `salesforcedx-vscode-core.telemetry.enabled` in the **Workspace** tab to confirm or update.
+Einstein for Developers is disabled by default in new Code Builder environments to allow for auditing of enablement of Salesforce Generative AI functionality.
+To enable this extension in a new environment:

+1. Go to **Settings** > **Application** > **Telemetry** and set the dropdown value to `all`.
+2. Click the Einstein icon in the status bar and enable the extension.

  Telemetry can be disabled once the extension is enabled.